Electric vehicle warning sounds: United Kingdom

 The Department for Transport (DfT) commissioned research to gather statistics on accidents involving electric vehicles with pedestrians who are blind or vision impaired to determine whether the perceived accident risk is real and whether electric and hybrid cars are more difficult to detect audibly than conventional internal combustion engine vehicles.
 The DfT goal was to use the findings to establish what sort of sound should be fitted to electric vehicles.

 The research was conducted by the Transport Research Laboratory, and the findings were published in 2011.
 The study found little correlation between the rate of accidents with pedestrians and noise level for the majority of vehicles.
 In addition, the analysis found no evidence of a pattern in accident rate when only considering those accidents occurring on 30 mph or slower roads, or where the pedestrian was disabled.
 A previous study did not find an increased pedestrian accident rate for electric and hybrid vehicles with respect to their conventional counterparts, which raised the question as to whether added sound is necessarily required.
 The study also noted that some modern conventional cars are as quiet as their electric counterparts, even at low speeds.

-UK organisation The Guide Dogs for the Blind Association lobbied members of the European Parliament to vote in favour of legislation to make the installation of artificial sound generators mandatory on quiet electric and hybrid vehicles.
+UK organization The Guide Dogs for the Blind Association lobbied members of the European Parliament to vote in favor of legislation to make the installation of artificial sound generators mandatory on quiet electric and hybrid vehicles.

 United States

-The Pedestrian Safety Enhancement Act of 2010 was approved by the US Senate by unanimous consent on December 9, 2010 and passed by the House of Representatives by 379 to 30 on December 16, 2010.
-The act does not stipulate a specific speed for the simulated noise but requires the US Department of Transportation to study and establish a motor vehicle safety standard that would set requirements for an alert sound that allows blind and other pedestrians to reasonably detect a nearby electric or hybrid vehicle, and the ruling must be finalised within eighteen months.
+The Pedestrian Safety Enhancement Act of 2010 was approved by the US Senate by unanimous consent on December 9, 2010, and passed by the House of Representatives by 379 to 30 on December 16, 2010.
+The act does not stipulate a specific speed for the simulated noise but requires the US Department of Transportation to study and establish a motor vehicle safety standard that would set requirements for an alert sound that allows blind and other pedestrians to reasonably detect a nearby electric or hybrid vehicle, and the ruling must be finalized within eighteen months.
 The bill was signed into law by President Barack Obama on January 4, 2011.

-A proposed rule was published for comment by the National Highway Traffic Safety Administration (NHTSA) in January, 2013.
+A proposed rule was published for comment by the National Highway Traffic Safety Administration (NHTSA) in January 2013.
 It would require hybrids and electric vehicles travelling at less than 30 km/h to emit warning sounds that pedestrians must be able to hear over background noises.
 The agency selected 30 km/h as the limit because, according to NHTSA measurements, this is the speed at which the sound levels of the hybrid and electric vehicles are approximately equivalent to the sound levels produced by similar internal combustion vehicles.
 According to the NHTSA proposal, car manufacturers would be able to pick the sounds the vehicles make from a range of choices, and similar vehicles would have to make the same sounds.
 The rules were scheduled to go into effect in September 2014.
 The NHTSA estimates that the new warning noises would prevent 2,800 pedestrian and cyclist injuries during the life of each model year electric and hybrid vehicle.